-These people often struggle with months or even years of late payments, taking out payday loans, and seeing their credit report get destroyed.
-However, there are programs and services out there to help with debt relief and one of the most popular is debt consolidation.
+These people in Alberta often struggle with months or even years of late payments, taking out payday loans, and seeing their credit report get destroyed.
+However, there are programs and services available in Alberta to help with debt relief and one of the most popular is debt consolidation.

 Made a late payment?
 Here’s how you can rebuild your credit.

 The Two Different Types of Debt Consolidation in Alberta

 Debt consolidation is basically when a consumer takes out one larger loan to pay off all of their smaller loans.
 This makes their monthly payments much easier to manage and more affordable.
 One of the main benefits that all consumers in Alberta should look for when choosing a debt consolidation loan, is a lower interest rate.
 The lower interest rate will help you save you money and the smaller monthly payments can make it simpler to pay off your debts quickly.

 Consider this when you’re shopping for low-interest rates.